-Timely yet terrifying, The Flood predicts the unthinkable.
+Timely, yet terrifying, this movie predicts the unthinkable.
 When a raging storm coincides with high seas it unleashes a colossal tidal surge, which travels mercilessly down England's East Coast and into the Thames Estuary.
 Overwhelming the Barrier, torrents of water pour into the city.
 The lives of millions of Londoners are at stake.
-Top marine engineers and barrier experts Rob, his ex-wife Sam and his father Leonard Morrison, have only a few hours to save the city from total devastation.
+Top marine engineers and barrier experts Robert Morrison (Robert Carlyle), his ex-wife Samantha "Sam" Morrison (Jessalyn Gilsig), and his father Professor Leonard Morrison (Sir Tom Courtenay), have only a few hours to save the city from total devastation.
 A real probability in a real location.
 It is not a question of if, but when London floods.

 - Flood is a disaster film set in London and Scotland.
 Estranged meteorologoist father Leonard (Courtnay) and Marine Engineer son (Carlyle) are caught up in a weather related disaster as spring tides meet a freak North Sea Superstorm, flooding London.
 Brought together at the Thames Barrier, they are flung apart again by the elements as Rob leaps into a swollen Thames with his ex wife.
 These two meet clumps of survivors and plucky London Transport Engineers as they journey upstream to Central London losing comrades to the waters as they go.
 Dad meanwhile is airlifted to the secret Government HQ to help save the capital from the flooding.
 With 200,000 dead and as many displaced in emergency refugee camps in Greenwich park only a bold plan to repel the rising waters will save Kensington and Battersea.
 Father and son unite again for the time pressured final action event back at the barrier with the added threat of a Dambuster's like air strike.